Mt Rose, United States: Family Ski Guide

 Families flying in from the West Coast will find Reno flights on Southwest, Alaska, United, and others, often cheaper than flights into the smaller Truckee-area airports that serve the California Tahoe resorts.

 At 4pm, Mt.
 Rose's Main Lodge deck empties and the parking lot thins out.
-There's no village to stroll, no pedestrian strip, no après-ski bar scene.
-A beer and a burger at the Main Lodge bar is what's available, and then you're in your car.
-The real off-mountain life happens 10 minutes downhill in Incline Village, casual restaurants, a grocery store, lake access, or 30 minutes away in Reno, where the Discovery Museum and National Automobile Museum give families something to do on a rest day.
+There is no village to stroll, no pedestrian strip, no après-ski bar scene.
+A beer and a burger at the Main Lodge cafeteria is what is available on-mountain, and then you are in your car heading downhill.

 When to Go